qiusuor/DeepQC/c++/README.md

 Make sure you have already installed CUDA, CUDNN, Libtorch successfully.

-You may need to delete CMakeCache.txt when re-compile.
+May need to delete CMakeCache.txt when re-compile.

-# Have trouble with compiling?

-Contact 750435412@qq.com.
-The response will be soon.